cherezov/orvibo/README.md

 * S20 data analysis by anonymous is [here](http://pastebin.com/0w8N7AJD)

 ## TODO
+- [x] Get rid of keeping connection to the Orvibo device, which breaks further discover
 - [x] Learning and emiting RF 433MHz signal
 - [x] Test under linux platform
 - [x] Consider python 2.7 support
 - [ ] API for adding new device
 - [ ] Installation script
 - [ ] Orvibo s20 event handler

 ## Requires
 * Python (tested on Win7 with python 2.7 and python 3.4 and Ubuntu with python 3.2)